 Elizabeth Braden, CJE

-Elizabeth Braden, CJE, is the editor of Idea File magazine.
-She has been a copywriter for Walsworth Yearbooks for more than 10 years, writing articles for walsworthyearbooks.com and marketing materials, and proofreading copy for the Yearbook and Commercial divisions.
-She has taught at Adviser Academy.
-Her career has included reporting and editing for United Press International and editing for Knight-Ridder Financial News.
+Elizabeth Braden, CJE, is the former editor of Idea File magazine.
+Before retiring, she was a copywriter for Walsworth Yearbooks for more than 15 years, writing articles for various marketing materials, and proofreading copy for the Yearbook and Commercial divisions.
+Her career included reporting and editing for United Press International and editing for Knight-Ridder Financial News.
 She holds a Bachelor of Science degree in Mass Media News from the University of Tulsa.